Thursday, February 26, 2015

 Bass Master Marcus Miller

 There’s nothing like a cool bassline to kick off a track in style.
 Many classic songs have been launched by a great bassline.
-With that in mind, I decided to put together a list of my 26 favorite bass intros.
+With that in mind, I compiled a list of my 26 favorite bass intros.
 Here’s my list in no particular order:

 I Wish Stevie Wonder

 Nathan Watt’s irresistible walking bassline launches Stevie Wonder’s classic in a big way.
 The bassline really pulls the groove together and hits right in the pocket.
 This funky, high-energy track is from Stevie’s landmark Grammy-winning album Songs In The Key of Life, released in 1976.
-The song reached #1 on both the Billboard Hot 100 and Billboard’s R&B singles chart in the U.S.
+The song reached #1 on both the Billboard Hot 100 and Billboard’s R&B singles chart.

 I Wish at Amazon